Real Tennis and Squash

 - Club Officers

-Established in 1879, a premier Real tennis club, one of only 47 Real tennis courts in the world, with over 100 members, excellent facilities and experienced club professionals.
+Established in 1879, a premier Real tennis club, one of only 47 Real tennis courts in the world, with over 120 members, excellent facilities and experienced club professionals.
 Today the court is actively used by both Canford pupils and by its outside club members.
-Every pupil is given the opportunity to experience Real tennis, they can then choose to play it either as a voluntary activity or occasionally as a main sport.

 We are a friendly and social club and welcome players of all abilities.
 Our two professionals are always at hand to help guide you through the intricacies of the game and the array of club activities available throughout the year.